Lighting retrofits: making the best choices now to ensure future performance

 Q&A and wrap-up

-Stan Walerczyk is principal of Lighting Wizards and co-founder & chair of the Human Centric Lighting Society.
-His three decades of lighting experience includes distribution, maintenance, retrofit contracting, 3rd party review, consulting, design, luminaire design, policy-making and research.
-He assisted DOE research on spectrally enhanced lighting.
-He has been a judge of the Architectural SSL Product Innovation and LEDs Magazine’s Sapphire Awards.
+Stan Walerczyk is principal of Lighting Wizards and chair of Human Centric Lighting Society.
+His three decades of lighting experience includes distribution, maintenance, retrofit contracting, 3rd party review, consulting, design, luminaire design, rebate/incentive planning, policy-making and research.
 He wrote 100+ white papers and published articles.
-The AEE published his book ‘Lighting & Controls: Transitioning to the Future’.
-He presented 1100+ seminars, including at 4 Lightfairs, 4 AEE WEECs, 3 IES Conferences, 3 E Source Annual Forums, 2 Strategies in Light, 1 LightShow West, 1 OLEDs Summit and 1 Department of Energy Solid State Lighting Conference.
-Current and past certifications include Certified Lighting Efficiency Professional, Human Centric Lighting Professional and Lighting Certified.
-He worked on the IES Spectral Effects and Energy Management Committees.
-He has a BA in psychology and an MA in oriental philosophy.
+He also wrote the book ‘Lighting & Controls: Transitioning to the Future’.
+He presented 1100+ seminars.
+Current and past certifications include CLEP, HCLP and LC.

 Our education sponsors: